 Barcelona 4-Day Itinerary

-A well-balanced first-time Barcelona trip that gives you an extra day beyond the classic short break: enough time for the Gothic Quarter, Barcelona Cathedral, Gaudí’s most important works, a lively market stop, El Born and Barceloneta, and a final day around Montjuïc and Poble Sec.
-For a shorter stay, see the Barcelona 3-day itinerary; for more time, continue with the Barcelona 5-day itinerary or expand into a wider route with the Spain 7-day itinerary.
+With four days in Barcelona, you have time to go beyond the essentials without rushing.
+This itinerary covers the Gothic Quarter, Gaudí’s main landmarks, a stop at a local market, and time around El Born and Barceloneta, before finishing with a slower day around Montjuïc and Poble Sec.
+If you’re short on time, check the Barcelona 3-day itinerary; if you want to extend your stay, continue with the Barcelona 5-day itinerary or expand into a wider route with the Spain 7-day itinerary.

 Route at a glance